gbytedev/zfsbud/README.md

 ### Consecutive sending of a dataset to a remote
 `zfsbud.sh --send remote_pool_name --rsh "ssh user@server -p22" pool/dataset1`
 - `--send|-s <remote_pool_name>` will figure out the last common snapshot between the source and destination and will send only the newer snapshots that are not present on the destination machine.
+- This will destroy destination snapshots that have been created between the last common snapshot and the newest source snapshot, including the ones not made with zfsbud.
+- It will replicate all snapshots from source to destination between the last common snapshot and the newest source snapshot, including the ones not made with zfsbud.
 - This works with encrypted and unencrypted datasets.

-### Resuming of an interrupted send operation
-`zfsbud.sh --send remote_pool_name --resume --rsh "ssh user@server -p22" pool/dataset1`
-- `--resume|-R` will automatically fetch the stored resume token for each dataset so that the last zfsbud send operation resumes after an interruption.
+### Creating resumable streams & resuming
+- The script implicitly creates resumable streams and resumes a stream when it finds a matching token on the receiving side.
 - This works for initial and consecutive sending.

+### Disabling resume functionality
+`zfsbud.sh --send remote_pool_name --no-resume --rsh "ssh user@server -p22" pool/dataset1`
+- If a non-resumable stream is desired, or resuming an incomplete stream is undesired, `--no-resume|-n` must be used.

-### Create a snapshot of three datasets labeled "after update", rotate/remove old snapshots and send all changes to remote
+### Create a snapshot of three datasets labeled "after_update", rotate/remove old snapshots and send all changes to remote
 `zfsbud.sh -c after_update -r -s remote_pool_name -e "ssh user@server -p22" pool/dataset1 pool/dataset2 pool/dataset3`

 ### Logging